Dan6200/ehr-infrastructure/packages/assisted-living/notes/clinical_financial_integration_plan.md

 **Goal:** Build the necessary pages and forms for users to view and manage the new data.

 1.  **Update Resident Navigation (`components/resident-nav.tsx`):**
-    - Add new links to the resident navigation bar for "Allergies", "Medications", and "Billing".
+    - Add new links to the resident navigation bar for "Allergies", "Prescriptions", and "Billing".

 2.  **Create "View" Pages:**
-    - Build dedicated pages for `.../allergies`, `.../medications`, and `.../billing` to display the respective data in a clear, read-only format.
+    - Build dedicated pages for `.../allergies`, `.../prescriptions`, and `.../billing` to display the respective data in a clear, read-only format.

 3.  **Create Dedicated "Edit" Pages:**
-    - Following the established pattern, create separate edit pages: `.../allergies/edit`, `.../medications/edit`, and `.../billing/edit`.
+    - Following the established pattern, create separate edit pages: `.../allergies/edit`, `.../prescriptions/edit`, and `.../billing/edit`.
     - Each edit page will contain a dedicated form for managing its data (e.g., adding an allergy, logging a payment).
     - The corresponding "View" page will link to its "Edit" page.